mtpjr88/WeatherCLI/README.md

 # Weather Application CLI

-This will display the temperature of the location you type.
+This CLI Application will display the temperature of the location you type.
 If no location is entered it will determine locatoin based on IP address.

 This is a node js application.